AmoebaPiTorsionForce¶

 updateParametersInContext

-(Context &context)¶ Update the per-torsion parameters in a
+Update the per-torsion parameters in a Context to match those stored in this Force object.

 setUsesPeriodicBoundaryConditions

-(bool periodic)¶ Set whether this force should apply periodic boundary conditions when calculating displacements.
-Usually this is not appropriate for bonded forces, but there are situations when it can be useful.
+Set whether this force should apply periodic boundary conditions when calculating displacements.

 usesPeriodicBoundaryConditions